aphayes2025/data-privacy-final-project/README.md

 gradient_descent(): 0.5677132593477637
 noisy_gradient_descent(): 4.153564548955102

 Overall, the results with noisy gradient descent were less successful.
 Seeing as the ranges of the quality range from 3-7 for white wine, having a MSE of 4.15 is not helpful.
+I attempted using other DP variants that provide tighter bounds on privacy costs including zero-concentrated differential privacy (zCDP) and Rényi differential privacy (RDP).
+First, when using zCDP with a rho value=0.1, my MSE was similar, scoring a 4.14.
+Given a rho value of 0.1 and a delta value of 1e-5, it represents an epsilon value approximately of 2.2.
+So even when increasing my privacy budget and using a variant of DP that provides a better bound on privacy, it did not score better.
+Similar results were found when using RDP.

 However, I believe with parameter optimization we could see an increase in the results (decrease in MSE).
-There are techinques for optimizing hyperparameters while satisfying DP (paper: https://arxiv.org/pdf/2110.03620).
-I am interested in trying out these techniques and will try to implement them, and I will update the readme when I have come to a conclusion.

----

 ## Citations
  P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.